mako-framework/docs/04_databases_sql/03_orm.md

 protected array $cast = ['transfer_status' => ['enum' => TransferStatus::class]];
 ```

-> Note that the ORM can only cast to so-called [backed enums](https://www.php.net/manual/en/language.enumerations.backed.php) unless you implement your own `from` method.
+> Note: The ORM can only cast to so-called [backed enums](https://www.php.net/manual/en/language.enumerations.backed.php) unless you implement your own `from` method.

 --------------------------------------------------------